DJDanl/cpp-docs.pt-br/docs/standard-library/unordered-set-class.md

 ### <a name="parameters"></a>Parâmetros

-*keyval*\
+\ *keyval*
 O valor de chave a ser mapeado.

 ### <a name="remarks"></a>Comentários

-A função membro retorna o número de bucket atualmente correspondente ao valor da chave *keyval*.
+A função member retorna o número do Bucket que corresponde ao valor de chave *keyval*.

 ### <a name="example"></a>Exemplo